superbrothers/kubernetes-docs/kubectl_diff.md

  Output is always YAML.

  KUBECTL_EXTERNAL_DIFF environment variable can be used to select your own diff command.
-By default, the "diff" command available in your path will be run with "-u" (unicode) and "-N" (treat new files as empty) options.
+By default, the "diff" command available in your path will be run with "-u" (unified diff) and "-N" (treat absent files as empty) options.

 ```
 kubectl diff -f FILENAME